-MadWorld receives criticism for this, as single playthroughs of the game's storyline tend to average at around four hours.
+- MadWorld receives criticism for this, as single playthroughs of the game's storyline tend to average at around four hours.

 First Person Shooter

-Yet another Star Wars example; a common criticism of The Force Unleashed was how short it was.
+- A common criticism of The Force Unleashed was how short it was.
 The game can easily be finished in less than 10 hours.
 The sequel gets it even worse, as it's even shorter.

-Left 4 Dead is accused of being too short for only having 20 maps (5 maps per campaign) and a minimal storyline.
+- The game is accused of being too short for only having 20 maps (5 maps per campaign) and a minimal storyline.
 Each campaign takes about 20 minutes to a little over an hour, depending on difficulty and the AI director's mood.
 Then again, the meat of the game is in its online multiplayer and the randomization of item and monster spawn locations.

-With Valve announcing the new campaign, Crash Course, only being 2 maps long in order to make VS mode faster and more decisive so that people wouldn't quit when losing, fans naturally complained that the new campaign was too short and that Valve were appealing to scrubs for trying to make VS mode more fair.
+- With Valve announcing the following campaign, Crash Course, only being 2 maps long in order to make VS mode faster and more decisive so that people wouldn't quit when losing, fans naturally complained that the campaign was too short and that Valve were appealing to scrubs for trying to make VS mode more fair.
 The criticism only accentuated since its release: Both maps can take around 15 minutes each to complete and are a bit longer than a standard map that takes 10 minutes each.
 The finale is tougher than the other finales, which will cause restarts.

-The Conduit has accused of not being worth $50 due to only having a few hours worth of single player as the developers admitted, no split-screen multiplayer, and being stuck with the Wii's overprotective online multiplayer matchmaking.
+- The Conduit has accused of not being worth $50 due to only having a few hours worth of single player as the developers admitted, no split-screen multiplayer, and being stuck with the Wii's overprotective online multiplayer matchmaking.

-Call of Duty: Modern Warfare has been criticized for this, as the single-player only lasts for about six hours.
+- Modern Warfare has been criticized for this, as the single-player only lasts for about six hours.
 Infinity Ward has actually responded to this criticism, saying that the story largely came first and they designed the game around it without for the effect this would have on the length, because they specifically wanted to avoid artificially padding it out.
 Modern Warfare 2 has a similar length for the same reasons, but a new co-op gametype is being introduced, with scenarios based off of ideas suggested for the single player campaign that were ultimately left out because there wasn't any good place or good reasons to put them in.

-The Australian gaming show Good Game gave Halo 3: ODST an average review due to the reviewers claiming to have beaten the game in co-op on legendary in 4 1/2 hours.
+- The Australian gaming show Good Game gave Halo 3: ODST an average review due to the reviewers claiming to have beaten the game in co-op on legendary in 4 1/2 hours.

-Painkiller: Resurrection caught lots of flak for being only six levels long (each of which taking 30 minutes to beat tops), whereas its predecessor came packed with up to 34 levels (counting the Expansion Pack), and even Overdose had 16 levels - and both games combined can be bought for half the price of Resurrection, which was also initially advertised as having three new chapters instead of just one.
+- Painkiller: Resurrection caught lots of flak for being only six levels long (each of which taking 30 minutes to beat tops), whereas its predecessor came packed with up to 34 levels (counting the Expansion Pack), and even Overdose had 16 levels - and both games combined can be bought for half the price of Resurrection, which was also initially advertised as having three new chapters instead of just one.

-Homefront has a tiny 3-4 hour single player campaign, which means that you're basically buying it for the multiplayer, and at the time that was already being done bigger and better in Bad Company 2.
+- Homefront has a tiny 3-4 hour single player campaign, which means that you're basically buying it for the multiplayer, and at the time that was already being done bigger and better in Bad Company 2.

 Hack And Slash